siam-biswas/Engine/README.md

 ## What's Engine

-In present days when you start building any kind of data driven or large scale applications , the first thing you did is choose a decent architecture for your development.
-MVC, MVP, MVI, MVVM and VIPER are architecture patterns which are commonly used.
-Among those considering the ease of development and usabilty alongside with testabilty MVVM is the first choice for many of us.
+In present days when we start building any kind of data driven or large scale applications, the first thing we do is choose a decent architecture for development.
+Some commonly used architecture patterns are MVC, MVP, MVI, MVVM and VIPER.
+Among those considering the ease of development and usabilty alongside with testabilty MVVM should be the first choice.
 But when working with MVVM many of us faced diffuclties with maintaing consistency.
-As a solution ENGINE is here to make your development with MVVM more consistent, effecient and time saving.
+As a solution `Engine` is here to make your development with MVVM more consistent, effecient and time saving.

 #### `E -> Entity -> Model`